 ††††† (c) High school shall include any configuration of grades 9-12.

-††††† (2) An A1 school or an alternative education program shall fall into one (1), two (2), or three (3) levels for accountability reporting.
+††††† (2) An A1 school or an alternative education program shall fall into one (1), two (2), or three (3) grade level configurations for accountability reporting.

 ††††† Section 6.
 Reporting of Schools with Changed School Service Area.
 (1)(a) For reporting purposes, a schoolís past data trend shall be removed from public reporting if a school has a significant change in its stable population.